 - Framework for FDA’s Real-World Evidence Program

-For more information on RWE, please contact CDERMedicalPolicy-RealWorldEvidence@fda.hhs.gov.
+For more information on RWE, please visit the individual Center pages or contact CDERMedicalPolicy-RealWorldEvidence@fda.hhs.gov.